 |ABOUT THE DISTRICT :|

-Baksa district was curved out of a part of Nalbari, Barpeta, Kamrup and small portion of Darrang district.
+Baksa district was carved out of a part of Nalbari, Barpeta, Kamrup and small portion of Darrang district.

 As a result of historic BTC(Bodoland Territorial Council) accord signed on February 10, 2003, formed BTAD(Bodoland Territorial Autonomous District)